Mt Kilimanjaro▾

 Stomach Problems

-Diarrhea, cramps, constipation
+Diarrhoea, cramps, constipation

-Hygiene, rehydration treatments, loperamide
+Hygiene, rehydration treatments, and loperamide

 Sleep Deprivation